Skip to main content

 Step 3: Confirm Connection

-Once authorized, you’ll see your GitHub username displayed in the sidebar menu.
-You’re now ready to import from GitHub!
+Once authorized, your GitHub username appears in the sidebar.
+You’re ready to import and scan.

 Importing a Script